NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 6.md

 They picked up twelve baskets full of pieces of bread and fish.

 ###### 44
-Now those who had eaten the loaves were five thousand men.Walking on the Water
+Now those who had eaten the loaves were five thousand men.

+### Walking on the Water

 ###### 45
 Immediately he made his disciples get into the boat and go ahead of him to the other side, to Bethsaida, while he dismissed the crowd.